Skylake-dev/Notes/Computer Security/Computer Security.md

     - need to prepare the stack carefully
     - more difficult to do properly

-There can also be practical problem that make the exploitation difficult or impossible, for example the buffer could be too small to fit all of our shellcode + NOP sled.
+There can also be practical problems that make the exploitation difficult or impossible, for example the buffer could be too small to fit all of our shellcode + NOP sled.

 ### Mitigations
 We can implement some defense at different levels: